zingale/lazy-astroph/README.md

 # about lazy-astroph.py

-This is a simple script to get the latest papers from astro-ph/arxiv and search their abstracts and titles for keywords and mail a report of the papers matching those keys.
-This way if we forget to read astro-ph for a bit, we can atleast get notified of the papers deemed important to us.
+This is a simple script to get the latest papers from astro-ph/arxiv, search their abstracts and titles for keywords, and report the results.
+Reports are done either through e-mail or by posting to slack channels using web-hooks.
+This way if we forget to read astro-ph for a bit, we can atleast get notified of the papers deemed important to us (and discuss them on slack).

 ## usage

 ```
-./lazy-astroph.py -m e-mail-address inputs
+./lazy-astroph.py [-m e-mail-address] [-w slack-webhook-file] inputs
 ```

-where `inputs` is just a file of (case-insensitive) keywords, one per line.
+where `inputs` is a file of (case-insensitive) keywords, one per line.
 Note, ending a keyword with "-" will make sure that keyword is uniquely matched, and not embedded in another keyword.
+Adding a clause "NOT:" to a keyword line followed by common-separated terms will result in a match only if the terms following NOT are not found

 E.g.,

 ```
-supernova
+supernova               NOT: dark energy, interstellar medium, ISM
 nova-
+xrb
 ```

-will return the matching papers containing "supernova" as well as those that contain "nova" distinct from "supernova" (since `"nova" in "supernova"` is `True` in python)
+will return the matching papers containing "supernova", so long as they don't also contain "dark energy", "interstellar medium", or "ISM".
+It will also return papers that contain "nova" distinct from "supernova" (since `"nova" in "supernova"` is `True` in python).
+And it will return those papers containing xrb.

+Slack channels are indicated by a line beginning with "#", with an optional "requires=N", where N is the number of keywords we must match before posting a paper to a slack channel.

+You need to create a webhook via slack.
+Put the URL into a file (just the URL, nothing else) and then pass the name of that file into `lazy-astroph.py` using the `-w` parameter.

 ## automating